testml-lang/testml/ReadMe.md

 * CoffeeScript - Complete.
 * JavaScript - Complete.
-* Perl 5 - Complete.
-* Perl 6 - Complete.
+* Perl - Complete.
 * Python 2 - Complete.
 * Python 3 - Complete.
+* Raku - Complete.

 These languages are in progress, with some tests passing and available in the master branch: